Tim-Quattrochi/Upfront-Local-Insights/README.md

 - [Express] - Express.js, or simply Express, is a back end web application framework for building RESTful APIs with Node.js

-- [MongoDB] - Nginx is a web server that can also be used as a reverse proxy, load balancer, mail proxy and HTTP cache.
+- [MongoDB] - MongoDB Atlas is a fully managed cloud database service that allows you to easily deploy, scale, and operate MongoDB databases in the cloud.

 ### **Deployment tools**